Euplectella: Life cycle

-Euplectella experiences two main life stages: the larval stage or the adult stage.
-In the larval stage, the larvae are free flowing in the water.
-This type of larvae are considered trichimella due to its free swimming nature.
-Eventually, the larvae attached to rocks and metamorphoses into sea sponge.
-In the adult stage, Euplectella are sessile and attached firmly to rocks through spicules.
-It is unclear how long Euplectella generally live, however other genera of glass sponge have been known to live up to 15,000 years in the wild.
+Euplectella experiences two main life stages: the larval stage and the adult stage.
+In the larval stage, the larvae are free-flowing in the water.
+This type of larva is considered trichimella due to its free-swimming nature.
+Eventually, the larvae attach to rocks and metamorphose into an adult sea sponge.

+In the adult stage, Euplectella are sessile and attached firmly to rocks through their spicules.
+It is unclear how long Euplectella generally live; other genera of glass sponge have been known to live up to 15,000 years in the wild.
 Although the intricate skeleton of Euplectella provides some protection from predation, starfish are known to eat them.

+This species often has a symbiotic relationship with shrimp.
+Shrimp-like Stenopodidea can breed and live inside the Venus Flower Basket, or Euplectella aspergillum.
+Stenopodidea offspring leave through holes in the sponge.
+If the offspring become too large, they become trapped in the basket for the remainder of their lifetime.
+The pair of male and female Stenopodidea that live inside Euplectella clean it, with the waste the sponge produces serving as food for the Stenopodidea.